EtherealEngine/ethereal-engine-ops/README.md

 # ethereal-engine-ops

-Templates and Charts for Ethereal Engine
+Templates and Charts for Infinite Reality Engine